The weak Ramsey property and extreme amenability: Main results

 \begin{df} We say that a category $\fS$ has the \emph{weak Ramsey property} if for every $a \in \ob{\fS}$ there exists an $\fS$-arrow $\al\maps a \to a'$ satisfying: \begin{enumerate} \item[(wR)] For every $b \in \ob{\fS}$, for every $k \in \nat$, for every finite $F \subs \fS(\al,b)$ there is $v \in \ob{\fS}$ such that for every $\phi\maps \fS(\al,v) \to k$ there exists $e\maps b \to v$ such that $\phi$ is constant on $e \cmp F$. \end{enumerate} We call such $\al$ a \emph{Ramsey arrow}.
 We say that $\fS$ has the \emph{Ramsey property} if for every $a \in \ob{\fS}$ the identity $\id{a}$ is a Ramsey arrow.

 Recall that a category $\fS$ is \emph{locally finite} if $\fS(a,b)$ is finite for every $a,b \in \ob{\fS}$.
-Note that for a locally finite category $\fS$, the condition (wR) simplifies since we may consider just $F = \fS(\al, b)$. \end{df}
+Note that for a locally finite category $\fS$, the condition (wR) simplifies since we may consider just $F = \fS(\al, b)$.
+Hence, our notion of Ramsey property simplifies to the standard one (e.g. \cite[\S 3]{MasKPT}). \end{df}

-\begin{lm} Let $\fS$ be a directed category and let $\al\maps a \to a'$ be an $\fS$-arrow.
+The following lemma generalizes \cite[Theorem~4.2 (i)]{Nesetril}. \begin{lm} Let $\fS$ be a directed category and let $\al\maps a \to a'$ be an $\fS$-arrow.
 If $\al$ is a Ramsey arrow, then $\al$ is amalgamable.
 Hence, a directed category with the weak Ramsey property has the weak amalgamation property.

 \begin{pf} Suppose $\al\maps a \to a'$ is a Ramsey arrow and let $k = 2$.
 Fix $f_0, f_1 \in \fS$ with $\dom(f_0) = a' = \dom(f_1)$.
 Using directedness, choose $b \in \ob{\fS}$ and $g_0, g_1 \in \fS$ such that $g_i \cmp f_i \in \fS(a',b)$ for $i=0,1$.
 Of course, $g_0,g_1$ are independent of $f_0,f_1$ and there is no reason for the equality $g_0 \cmp f_0 = g_1 \cmp f_1$.
 Let $F = \dn{g_0 \cmp f_0 \cmp \al}{g_1 \cmp f_1 \cmp \al}$.